bvanderveen/jsbsim-docker/README.md

 	$ ./build.sh

-This will compile JSBSim, followed by the wrapper, within a Docker container.
-The build output ends up in `./jsbsim
+This use a docker container to compile JSBSim, followed by the wrapper.
+The build output ends up in `build/`.

 Run the wrapper with: